shohysie/improvedmonk/README.md

 		                              Version History
 		                              ~~~~~~~~~~~~~~~

+v1.7 A new component that allows all bare-handed skills (e.g. Stunning Blow and Quivering Palm) of monks to be effective also on melee weapons.
+Supports monk kit MODs installed already.

 v1.6 Fixed the problem: when the new kit is chosen in Component 1, it losses its high-level skills, and an immediately installed Component 2 does not work on this new kit.